Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \subsection{Visual Highlighting}

-We designed the visual highlighting feature to complement all three modalities by directing user attention to specific dashboard elements, similar to how a human onboarder might point to a chart or annotate it (DG3).
-When triggered through a query, whether via lasso selection, voice command, or a written input, the system highlights the relevant visualization, its axes, or its legend.
-These highlights appear as rectangular pulsating bars that serve as visual cues, helping users orient themselves and understand where to focus (DG4).
+We designed the visual highlighting feature to complement all three modalities by directing user attention to specific dashboard elements, similar to how a human onboarder might point to a chart or annotate it (\DGThree).

+When a user lasso-selects a region, the system maps its rectangular coordinates to identify which visualization components they intersect.
+For keyboard or voice-based interactions, it extracts keywords (e.g., title, axis, legend) and maps them to the corresponding visualization components based on words in the user’s input (written or spoken).

+These highlights appear as pulsating rectangular bars that serve as visual cues, helping users orient themselves and understand where to focus (\DGFour).

 During a lasso selection, for example, if the system detects a region such as a legend, the highlight is shown around the legend area.
 For voice-based interaction, highlights are synchronized with the spoken guidance, though slight rendering delays can occur.
 In keyboard-based interaction, highlights are triggered through embedded hyperlinks and appear when hovered.